 Paula R. Backscheider, Philpott-Stevens Eminent Scholar, specializes in Restoration and eighteenth-century literature, feminist criticism, and cultural studies.
-An award winning teacher, her most recent recognitions are the Student Government Association Outstanding Graduate Faculty Member and the Distinguished Graduate Faculty Award given jointly by the Graduate School and the Alumni Association.
+An award winning teacher, among her most recent recognitions are the Student Government Association Outstanding Graduate Faculty Member and the Distinguished Graduate Faculty Award given jointly by the Graduate School and the Alumni Association.
 She is the author of several books including Daniel Defoe: His Life (winner of the British Council Prize), Spectacular Politics, Reflections on Biography, and Eighteenth-Century Women Poets and their Poetry: Inventing Agency, Inventing Genre (winner of the Modern Language Association Lowell Prize), and Elizabeth Singer Rowe and the Development of the English Novel.
 Two of her books have been selected for the Choice Outstanding Academic Book award.
 She has published articles in PMLA, Theatre Journal, ELH, and many other journals.
 A former president of the American Society for Eighteenth-Century Studies, she has held ACLS, NEH, and Guggenheim Fellowships and is one of the few American members of the Institute for Advanced Studies, University of Edinburgh.
-Her forthcoming book is Women in Wartime: Theatrical Representations in the Long Eighteenth Century (Johns Hopkins, fall 2021). print this paragraph
+Her new book is Women in Wartime: Theatrical Representations in the Long Eighteenth Century (Johns Hopkins, 2022).
+See precis.
+Blog.

 - “Politics and Gender in a Tale of Two Plays” in Women, Popular Culture and the Eighteenth-Century, ed.
 Tiffany Potter (Toronto: U. of Toronto P., 2012): 52-69.